Tel-Aviv/mob_closed_streets/README.md

 4. Run <code>node bundle.js</code> from destination server

 ## CI
-Destination server should be run GitHub WebHook.
+Destination server should run GitHub WebHook.
+This repo provides

 To expose internal server to Internet we use <code>ngrok</code>.
 The configuration of ngrok (<code>ngrok.yml</code>) includes the following:
 ```